Originally published in 2022. Updated in April 2026 to reflect that Aldi’s Pointless Points campaign is no longer running.

 There is little competition from other supermarket chains.
 If you think of IGA Rewards, the IGA loyalty card is not available in every store – only 20% of IGA stores participate in the loyalty program.
 Such a significant limitation makes it difficult to qualify it as a true loyalty program.

-Now, if you are trying to remember whether Aldi has a rewards program, the short answer is no. They do things in other ways.
-From a loyalty consulting perspective, it could be argued that they do in fact have a program, or rather, a customer engagement strategy.
+Now, if you are trying to remember whether Aldi has a rewards program, the short answer is no. They have done things in other ways.
+From a loyalty consulting perspective, it could be argued that they did in fact have a program, or rather, a customer engagement strategy.
 CEO of Loyalty & Reward Co, Philip Shelper, has mentioned this before with the idea of the Treasure Hunt strategy.
-Their strategy drives as much if not more loyalty as Coles and Woolworths’ reward programs do in proportion.
+Their strategy drove as much if not more loyalty as Coles and Woolworths’ reward programs has in proportion.

 This underdog that rose from nothing to take two giants has won the hearts of many Australians in many ways.
 Although with a smaller 11% market share (up from just 4% in 2009), Aldi is the third preferred option for grocery shopping in the country and growing.